pedrobaigorri/DDP_Final_Practice/RNadal_Ranking/about.md

 In this tab you can simulate the number of tournaments and finals to reach by Rafa Nadal and run the prediction of the Ranking position at the end of the year.

-The prediction is performed using a Logistic Regression model using the historical data of won torunaments and finals reached by Rafa Nadal.
+The prediction is performed using a Logistic Regression model using the historical data of won tournaments and finals reached by Rafa Nadal.

 Enjoy it! (& Vamos Rafa!!)